alexander16108/supreme-invention/README.md

-# My Portfolio Destop Version
+# My Portfolio Mobile Version/ Collaborative_project
 This project is a Microverse task to build personal portfolio, to parse a Figma design, use Flexbox, CSS Grid and float to place elements in the page, media-queries to adjust the webpage to different screen size.
 It covers html and css and applying linters on each of them.